| |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-Scroll down to view the free pattern or grab the ad-free printable PDF from my shop here.
+Please scroll down to view the free pattern or grab the ad-free printable PDF from my shop here.

-Crochet bag pattern
+Free crochet round bag pattern

 This tote bag pattern is for anyone who is an advanced beginner.

-What started out as a small circle, quickly grew into a large circle that morphed into a bag!
+What started out as a small circle quickly grew into a large circle that morphed into a bag!

-I started to learn how to crochet flat circles from cotton to make coasters and thought about designing and making a crochet purse. – Crochet Coasters Free Pattern
+I started to learn how to crochet flat circles from cotton to make coasters and thought about designing and making a crochet purse – Crochet Coasters Free Pattern

 With a few simple sketches, the idea came to life and I started to make the first circular panel.